cloudmesh-community/sp19-222-89/notebook.md

 and explain the example of for next time.

-3/26/19: Talked about packaging of python files, dealing with directory weirdness/importing a package from a different directory
+3/26/19: Talked about packaging of python files, dealing with directory weirdness/importing a package from a different directory.
+Need to use this to separate our code into individual directories instead of having all of our code inside one directory.

+server.py in own directory (topmost).
+Then in __init__.py inside each sbudir
+ do:
+import os
+(name)_dir = os.getwd()